Drischdaan/BackyardEngine/README.md

 $ git clone --recursive https://github.com/Drischdaan/BackyardEngine
 ```

-After you cloned the repository you have to generate the project files with the correct script for your right operating system.
+After you cloned the repository you have to generate the project files with the correct script for your operating system.

 ```shell
 # Windows